Its rock-bottom sticker price and thrifty fuel economy of 37 mpg overall conjure an image of a practical and economical

 But that mirage quickly dissipates when driving this tiny, tinny car.

-Since its introduction, minor updates, including a 2021 freshening, brought a sedan body style, a hint more power, and Android Auto and Apple CarPlay compatibility, along with upgraded brakes.
+Since its introduction, minor updates, including a 2021 freshening, have brought a sedan body style, a hint more power, and Android Auto and Apple CarPlay compatibility, along with upgraded brakes.

-Yet those enhancements don't mask the weak, vibrating three-cylinder engine that delivers sluggish acceleration and a raspy chorus of lament, or the car's clumsy handling.
+Yet those enhancements don't mask the weak, vibrating three-cylinder engine that delivers sluggish acceleration or the car's clumsy handling.

 Though it's relatively roomy, the depressing cabin feels drab, cheap, and-insubstantial.